 - Installing SAP Business Technology Platform SAP Cloud Connector

 Neo account structure differs from the Cloud Foundry concept, and must be carefully translated into the concepts of organizations, sub-accounts and spaces.

-Cloud connector setup must be copied to point to the Cloud Foundry accounts.
+SAP Cloud Connector setup must be copied to point to the Cloud Foundry accounts.

 Identity provider settings need to be replicated.
 Overall the security concept of Cloud Foundry differs significantly from Neo environments and a complete discussion of this topic out of scope here.
 Documentation of security concepts can be found here.

-Mobile Services provide a similar, but not identical, administration cockpit in Cloud Foundry.
-The concepts are the same, but due to underlying technical differences, some tasks have been moved into different places in the admin cockpit.
+The mobile services provide a similar, but not identical, administration cockpit in Cloud Foundry.
+The concepts are the same, but due to underlying technical differences, some tasks have been moved into different places in the SAP mobile service cockpit.
 For instance, application security is no longer configured by assigning a "Security" feature to a mobile app, but configured through an application-level tab.
 Administrators must get familiar with the subtle differences, but this usually does not take much time or need dedicated training.

-Missing Functionality in SAP Cloud Platform Mobile Services Cloud Foundry¶
+Missing Functionality in SAP Mobile Services Cloud Foundry¶

 Mobile Application security configuration does not support "No Authentication".
 All interaction from a mobile application must be made in an authenticated manner.

 One-time passcodes in combination with Basic Authentication is not supported.
-Instead you can configure one-time passcodes with two-factor authentication right in SAP Cloud Platform Identity Authentication Service.
-This is supported for the Mobile Services authentication methods SAML and OAuth.
+Instead you can configure one-time passcodes with two-factor authentication right in SAP Business Technology Platform Identity Authentication Service.
+This is supported for the mobile services authentication methods SAML and OAuth.

 Secure login server is not supported.